Ste. Genevieve officer recovering from Molotov cocktail burns in St. Louis hospital

 STE.
 GENEVIEVE, Mo. – A police officer is recovering from substantial burns in St. Louis after a Molotov cocktail was thrown at him early Friday morning in Ste.
 Genevieve.

-Police Chief Eric Bennett said Officer Pete Unverferth responded to a disturbance call for someone revving a motorcycle engine at 1:00 a.m.
-Friday.
+Ste.
+Genevieve Police Chief Eric Bennett said Officer Pete Unverferth responded to a disturbance call for noise complaints at 1:00 a.m.
+Friday in the 200 block of St. Jude Drive.

-When Unverferth arrived, the suspect had a lit Molotov cocktail.
-While Unverferth had a taser in his own hand, he commanded the suspect to drop the Molotov cocktail.
-Almost at the same time, the suspect threw the Molotov cocktail at Unverferth and Unverferth deployed his taser at the suspect.
+When Unverferth arrived, the suspect, identified as Tyson Heise, had a lit Molotov cocktail.
+While Unverferth had a Taser in his own hand, he commanded Heise to drop the Molotov cocktail.
+A member of Heise’s own family attempted to restrain him but Heise threw the Molotov cocktail at Unverferth.
+Unverferth deployed his Taser at the suspect.

-Unverferth sustained substantial burns to his arms, torso and legs.
-He has been transported to St. Louis for treatment.
-He faces a “substantial” recovery according to Bennett.
+Unverferth sustained substantial burns to his arms, torso, and legs.
+He was transported to a St. Louis area hospital for treatment.
+He faces a “substantial” recovery, according to Bennett.

+According to Ste.
+Genevieve Police, the suspect’s family said they felt threatened by Heise, adding that Heise had been “homicidal and suicidal.”
+The family also blamed their neighbor for calling in the noise complaint as a reason for Heise’s behavior.

+Heise was arrested at the scene.
+The Ste.
+Genevieve Prosecuting Attorney’s Office charged Heise with first-degree assault (special victim) and armed criminal action.

 Unverferth has been with the department for nine years.
 He has a total of 13 years of law enforcement experience.